 - Immigration and Refugee Board

 - Case Management, Business Management, Leadership and other competencies

 Upon satisfactory completion of the course requirements, a Certificate of Completion will be issued.

 Live Online Students

-This course does not require approval by the Private Training Institutions Branch of the Ministry of Advanced Education, Skills & Training.
-As such, it was not reviewed.
+This program was reviewed and approved by the Registrar of the Private Training Institutions Branch of the Ministry of Advanced Education and Skills Training.